-Equal Pay Act (Amendment) Regulations 2003: As in previous years, the 2020/21 Statement of Accounts reflects the recommended accounting practice for compensation claims under the Equal Pay Act (Amendment) Regulations 2003 in relation to equal pay for work of equal value.
-Following the completion of negotiations between the Council, the Single Status Trade Unions (UNISON, UNITE and GMB) and their solicitors, agreement has been reached regarding the principles for settling legitimate equal pay claims enabling a more accurate estimate of the total maximum liability for these claims (including Schools) to be made.
+Equal Pay Act (Amendment) Regulations 2003: The Council adopts the recommended accounting practice for compensation claims under the Equal Pay Act (Amendment) Regulations 2003 in relation to equal pay for work of equal value.
+In line with the agreement reached between the Council, the Single Status Trade Unions (UNISON, UNITE and GMB) and their solicitors, the settling of legitimate equal pay claims has progressed over recent years and is now largely completed.
+There is therefore no longer a requirement to make a provision for these claims (including Schools).